The Mori-Zwanzig formulation of deep learning: The Mori-Zwanzig formulation of deep learning

 To integrate \eqref{MZDISCRETE1} forward, i.e., from one layer to the next, we first project $\bm g_m$ using $\P_m$ (for $m=0,\ldots,n$), then apply the evolution operator $\R(n+1,n)$ to $\P_n\bm g_n$, and the memory operator $\Phi_\R$ to the entire history of $\bm g_m$ (memory of the network).
 It is also possible to construct an MZ equation based on the reversed mechanism, i.e., by projecting $\R(n+1,n)\bm g_n$ rather than $\bm g_m$.
-To this end, we first write \eqref{rel} as
+To this end, re-write \eqref{rel} as

-i.e., propagation via $\R(n+1,n)$ precedes projection (propagation-first approach).
-By applying the variation of constant formula \eqref{eq: op-id} to \eqref{vac} we arrive at a slightly different form of the MZ equation, namely
+i.e., the propagation via $\R(n+1,n)$ precedes projection (propagation-first approach).
+By applying the variation of constant formula \eqref{eq: op-id} to \eqref{vac} we arrive at a slightly different (though completely equivalent) form of the MZ equation, namely